uhwgmxorg/ComMonitor/README.md

 ![img](https://github.com/uhwgmxorg/ComMonitor/blob/master/Doc/6.png)

-With the Edit Message ToolBar command you can recall and edit the associated messages of an MDI window:
+With the *Edit Message* ToolBar command you can recall and edit the associated messages of a MDI window:

 ![img](https://github.com/uhwgmxorg/ComMonitor/blob/master/Doc/5.png)